Frc-dev/FrcBot/README.md

 ## TODO

+- [ ] Rewrite map processing to switch from rosu-pp local processing to chimu.moe API, skipping the need for local files and downloads entirely
+- [ ] ^ This will also allow to add a new acc_99 setting
 - [ ] Add /np command with !with options
 - [ ] Allow setting to set custom pp baseline
-- [ ] Find a way to keep the database updated as new maps are ranked

 ---